 You can segment a market in several ways, often by looking at common attributes like demographics (age, income), geographics (location), psychographics (lifestyle, values), and behaviors (purchase history, product usage).
 By analyzing these segments, you can identify which group holds the most promise for your business and officially designate them as your target market.

-Why Defining Your Target Market Is a Game-Changer
+Why Defining Your Target Market Is So Important

 Think of your target market as your company’s true north.
 Without it, you’re just sailing in the dark, hoping to find land.
 When you clearly define who you’re selling to, every decision, from product development to your sales strategy, becomes sharper and more effective.
 It’s the difference between guessing what people want and knowing exactly how to solve their problems.
 This clarity is the foundation for sustainable, scalable growth.
 Let’s break down the three biggest ways this focus can transform your business.